Skip to main content

 Region: Nationwide

-The Sunday lamb roast is a time-honored Australian tradition that brings families together.
-A leg or shoulder of premium Australian lamb is seasoned with herbs and garlic, then slow-roasted until tender and juicy.
-The meat is served alongside golden roasted potatoes, pumpkin, and a medley of seasonal vegetables.
-The dish is completed with rich gravy made from the meat juices, and often accompanied by mint sauce or redcurrant jelly.
-This hearty meal represents the quality of Australian produce and the importance of family gatherings in Australian culture.
+The Sunday lamb roast is a long-standing tradition and a reason for families to sit down together.
+A leg or shoulder of Australian lamb is seasoned with herbs and garlic, then slow-roasted until tender.
+It's served with roast potatoes, pumpkin and seasonal vegetables, finished with gravy made from the pan juices and usually mint sauce or redcurrant jelly on the side.
+It says a lot about both the quality of Australian lamb and the value placed on family meals.

 Vegemite on Toast